Azure-Samples/Azure-Functions-OpenAI-Demo/README.md

 ### Using the frontend web app:

 - Upload .txt files on the Upload screen.
 Content is provided in `./sample_content` folder.
+- In Ask screen, ask questions about uploaded data, e.g. `are eye exams covered?`
+- Explore the search indexes (e.g. `openai-index`) in the Azure AI Search resource to inspect vector embeddings created by the Upload step
-- Try different topics in chat or Q&A context.
-For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
+- In Chat screen, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
+- In Chat screen, try skilling assistants by saying `create a todo to get a haircut` and `fetch me list of todos`.
 - Explore citations and sources
 - Click on "settings" to try different options, tweak prompts, etc.
-- Explore the search indexes in the Azure AI Search resource to inspect vector embeddings created by the Upload step

 ## Resources